test-editor/tutorials/README.md

 ## Tour of Heroes

-This tutorial series is using the tour of heroes example application used in angular tutorials (see here).
+This tutorial series is using the tour of heroes example application used in angular tutorials [see here](https://angular.io/tutorial).

 ### Start tutorial